EpicOrange/riichi_advanced/documentation/documentation.md

 - `before_exhaustive_draw`: Triggers before an exhaustive draw is called.
 Context: `seat` is the seat whose turn it is at the time of the exhaustive draw.
 - `before_turn_change`: Triggers at the start of each turn change.
 Context: `seat` is the seat whose turn it is before the turn change.
 - `before_win`: Triggers before a win is called.
 Context: `seat` is the seat who called the win.
 - `play_effects`: This is not actually an event like the others.
 Instead it is a list of action lists triggered on discards, where each action list is conditioned on the identity of the tile being discarded.
-TODO document this
+Context: `seat` is the seat who played a tile, and `tile` is the played tile.

 Buttons: